8. Convolutions on Steroids

 1. Block the input batch \(X\) and the weight matrix \(W\) in the unit tests of a new backend mini_dnn::backend::Conv2dAtenBlocked.
 Use the file name Conv2dAtenBlocked.test.cpp for your unit tests.

-3. In the unit tests bring the blocked layout back to the one before you blocked the matrices.
-Make sure that your computed result matches ATen’s unblocked version.
+3. In the unit tests, revert the blocked layout back to the one before you blocked the matrices.
+Make sure your computed result matches the unblocked version of ATen.

 8.3.
 Small JITted GEMMs and Operator Fusion

-We are now at similar point for 2D convolutions as we have been for the linear layers in Section 7.2.
-The remaining procedure is obvious 😎.
-First, we replace Conv2dAtenBlocked’s ATen by calls to JITted LIBXSMM kernels in a new backend called mini_dnn::backend::Conv2dLibxsmm.
+We are now at a similar point for 2D convolutions as we were for linear layers in Section 7.2.
+The rest of the procedure is obvious 😎.
+First, we replace the ATen calls in Conv2dAtenBlocked with calls to JITted LIBXSMM kernels in a new backend called mini_dnn::backend::Conv2dLibxsmm.
 Second, we fuse the ReLU into our implementation by implementing the backend mini_dnn::backend::Conv2dReluLibxsmm.
-Once again the obtained performance is our top priority and we deliver on the promise of efficient convolutions by thoroughly benchmarking our implementations.
+Again, performance is our top priority, and we deliver on the promise of efficient convolutions by thoroughly benchmarking our implementations.

 Tasks

-2. Test your implementation thoroughly through respective unit tests.
+2. Test your implementation thoroughly with appropriate unit tests.

 4. Add an OpenMP parallelization over \(N\) to your implementation.
 Benchmark and report the performance when running on all compute cores of a node.